jruby/jruby-rack/README.txt

 JRuby-Rack is a lightweight adapter for the Java servlet environment that allows any Rack-based application to run unmodified in a Java servlet container.
 JRuby-Rack supports Rails, Merb, as well as any Rack-compatible Ruby web framework.

+For more information on Rack, visit http://rack.rubyforge.org.

+= Features

 == Servlet Filter

-- allows the servlet container to serve static content
+JRuby-Rack's main mode of operation is as a servlet filter.
+This allows requests for static content to pass through and be served by the application server.
+Dynamic requests only happen for URLs that don't have a corresponding file, much like many Ruby applications expect.

 == Goldspike-compatible Servlet

-JRuby-Rack includes a stub RailsServlet and recognizes many of Goldspikes context parameters (e.g., pool size configuration), making it interchangeable with Goldspike.

-- static content is served by Rack
+JRuby-Rack includes a stub RailsServlet and recognizes many of Goldspike's context parameters (e.g., pool size configuration), making it interchangeable with Goldspike, for convenience of migration.
+One caveat is that static content is served by Rack, which requires acquisition of a JRuby runtime.
+Your throughput with static files will be much lower than when JRuby-Rack is configured as a servlet filter.
+You have been warned!

 == Rails

-- The Rails controller setting ActionController::Base.relative_url_root is set for you automatically according to the context root where your webapp is deployed.
+The Rails controller setting ActionController::Base.relative_url_root is set for you automatically according to the context root where your webapp is deployed.

 == Merb

 == Servlet environment integration

 - Servlet context is accessible to any application both through the global variable $servlet_context, the pre-defined constant JRuby::Rack::ServletContext, and the Rack environment variable java.servlet_context.
 - Servlet request object is available in the Rack environment via the key java.servlet_request.
 - Servlet request attributes are passed through to the Rack environment.
 - Rack environment variables and headers can be overridden by servlet request attributes.
 - Java servlet sessions are used as the default session store for both Rails and Merb.

 == JRuby Runtime Management

 JRuby runtime management and pooling is done automatically by the framework.
 In the case of Rails, runtimes are pooled.
-For Merb and other Rack applications, a single runtime is created and shared.
+For Merb and other Rack applications, a single runtime is created and shared for every request.

-== Building a trunk version of JRuby Rack
+= Quick Start

-You need a trunk version of JRuby to complete this build so make sure you are in a shell with your $PATH environmental variable setup to include the path to $JRUBY_HOME/bin.
+At this time, you need a trunk version of JRuby to complete this build so make sure you are in a shell with your $PATH environmental variable setup to include the path to $JRUBY_HOME/bin.

 Install the prerequisite Gems, buildr (A Ruby replacement for Maven) and rack.